inexcii/loopme-android-sdk/README.md

 Accounts<br>
 Phone state<br>
 External storage<br>
 However if your SDK does not require some of them you can switch them off in your manifest file.
-The SDK still be able to show ads but some advanced targeting features would be unavailable.<br>
+The SDK still be able to show ads but some advanced targeting features would be unavailable.<br><br>
 14. <b>How to remove extra permissions that are not required by my application?</b><br>
 You can remove permissions that are stand out from your application permissions.
 To exclude them please add these kind of lines into your manifest file:
 ```xml <uses-permission android:name="android.permission.READ_PHONE_STATE" tools:node="remove"/>```
 ```xml <uses-permission android:name="android.permission.GET_ACCOUNTS" tools:node="remove"/>```
-Just use the permissions names you need to remove.<br>
+Just use the permissions names you need to remove.<br><br>
 15. <b>What is the size of your Android SDK?</b><br>
-250Kb.<br>
+250Kb.<br><br>
 16. <b>What type of data collected by your SDK?</b><br>
 The information that allows to identify a device to serve appropriate ads or stop serving ads in case of capping.
-Device Id, country, language, user agent, COPPA flag, IP address, DNT flag etc. As LoopMe SDK has an open source code -- see the 'loopme-sdk' file.<br>
+Device Id, country, language, user agent, COPPA flag, IP address, DNT flag etc. As LoopMe SDK has an open source code -- see the 'loopme-sdk' file.<br><br>
 17. <b>Does your ad request access to device’s connectivity capabilities and geolocation?</b><br>
 Yes.
 As users should get relevant ads based on the country when they can get the advertised product.
 This helps avoid confusing ads with a game that is not available on the local Appstore or GooglePlay markets or offline trade networks a user can not find in their country.
-Also if a user has no internet connection they can not get to the advertised product page or as well as download the ad itself.<br>
+Also if a user has no internet connection they can not get to the advertised product page or as well as download the ad itself.<br><br>
 18. <b>Does LoopMe SDK supports native ads?</b><br>
 LoopMe SDK has a small video format Video MPU banner which allows to show video in content.
 However, it does not support traditional Native ad format with icon, title, description text etc.<br>